subquery/documentation/docs/academy/herocourse/module2.md

 }
 ```

 #### Step 5: Install the dependencies

 Install the node dependencies by running the following commands:

 ```
 yarn install
 ```

 OR

 ```
 npm install
 ```

 #### Step 6: Generate the associated typescript

 Next, we will generate the associated typescript with the following command:

 ```
 yarn codegen
 ```

 OR

 ```
 npm run-script codegen
 ```

 #### Step 7: Build the project

 The next step is to build the project with the following command:

 ```
 yarn build
 ```

 OR

 ```
 npm run-script build
 ```

 This bundles the app into static files for production.

 #### Step 8: Start the Docker container

 Run the docker command to pull the images and to start the container.

 ```
-docker-compose pull && docker-compose up
+yarn start:docker
 ```

 #### Step 9: Run a query

 Once the docker container is up and running, which could take a few minutes, open up your browser and navigate to [www.localhost:3000](www.localhost:3000).

 This will open up a “playground” where you can create your query.
 Copy the example below.

 ```
 query {